 Take a self-guided tour for an engrossing glimpse at this historical structure.
 It’s an eerie and authentic revelation: What you see is what they (the prisoners) got.

 There are plenty of tour options available, and a daytime excursion can be spooky enough.
 But joining an evening ghost crime tour is absolutely pulsating and takes the term ‘spine-tingling’ to a literal level.

 Ok, so the Adelaide Hills aren’t technically in Adelaide, but at a 30min drive from the CBD it scarcely matters.
 While this area might be known for its first-rate wineries, there is a cluster of brilliant microbreweries that warrants just as much attention.

 Lobethal Bierhaus is an absolute beauty with tasty food the equal of its brews, while Prancing Pony Brewery on the outskirts of Hahndorf serves up a hefty range of full-flavoured beers in a cosy setting.

-The spacious LOT.100 in the Hay Valley is home to Mismatch Brewing Co. alongside a cidery, distillery, and more while Left Barrel Brewing in Balhannah has a focus on creating delicious sour and barrel-aged beers.
+The spacious LOT.100 in the Hay Valley is home to Mismatch Brewing Co. alongside a cidery, distillery, and more while Uraidla Brewery's many tasty beers are on tap at the inviting Uraidla Hotel.

 Or venture as far as the heart of Adelaide only to experience the inviting Lady Burra Brewhouse, which bills itself as the city’s only CBD microbrewery.